annakhyzhnya/content/files/en-us/web/http/headers/from/index.md

 ---
 {{HTTPSidebar}}

+> **Warning:** You shouldn't use the `From` header for access control or authentication.

 The **`From`** request header contains an Internet email address for a human user who controls the requesting user agent.

-If you are running a robotic user agent (e.g. a crawler), the `From` header should be sent, so you can be contacted if problems occur on servers, such as if the robot is sending excessive, unwanted, or invalid requests.
+If you are running a robotic user agent (e.g. a crawler), the `From` header must be sent, so you can be contacted if problems occur on servers, such as if the robot is sending excessive, unwanted, or invalid requests.

-> **Warning:** You shouldn't use the `From` header for access control or authentication.

 <table class="properties">
   <tbody>